 An Eastern pearl with a big history

-After Tashkent, Samarkand becomes the second largest city of Uzbekistan.
-With its 2,750 years of history, Samarkand is considered as one of the oldest cities in the world and even a contemporary of Babylon, Athens and Rome.
+After Tashkent, Samarkand is the second largest city of Uzbekistan.
+With its 2,750 years of history, Samarkand is considered as one of the oldest cities in the world.
 Once, it was the capital of the powerful state Sogdiana: the old civilization and the most important province of the First Persian Empire.
 Surrounded by mountain ranges, deserts and steppes, Sogdiana was a very rich and fertile area thanks to irrigation.

-Due to its location on the Silk Road, Samarkand grew up as the most flourishing city in Central Asia for centuries, before and after the Arab-Islamic conquest.
-International trade will take a very important place in Samarkand.
-Thanks to its location on the Silk Road, Samarkand grew up as the most important commercial center in Central Asia.
+Due to its location on the Silk Road, Samarkand became one of the most flourishing cities in Central Asia for centuries, before and after the Arab-Islamic conquest.
+International trade was very important in Samarkand.
+Samarkand grew up as the most important commercial center in Central Asia.
 Merchants from different empires met, traded and exchanged ideas with each other in Samarkand.

 No wonder that Alexander the Great conquered this jewel in 329 BC and said: “All I have heard about the beauty of this city is true, it is just much more beautiful in reality.”